 Element / Item # Finding TTC Accept or Reject Safety Improvement Initiative / Rationale for Rejection Date Due (dd/mm/yyyy) Individual Responsible (Position and Dept if applicable) Status Closed Date (dd/mm/yyyy) 15/10 Red Top Notices are utilized to provide information to employees whose duties are affected by the information presented.
 Such information should only relate to the Subway /SRT Rule Book and serve no other purpose.
 That being said, the Notices contain no "Acceptance / Understanding Sign-off."
 Individuals sign to indicate acceptance of the Subway / SRT Rule Book and need to sign off that Rule Book information has been changed in some manner.
 While Red Top Notices are placed on Bulletin Boards under headings "Must Know," "Need to Know" and For Your Information" such Notices are created by many individuals and may lead to the placement of Notices on an inappropriate Board.
 The TTC has not established a Hierarchy of Documents Policy that defines the purpose of individual documents.
 APTA recommends that issues to be considered include: Identify the Subway / SRT Red Top Notice or Streetcar Red Top Notice as the only document to be issued to add, delete or amend a Rule and be on mounted on the red Board Identify the authority (one job title) responsible for issuing a Subway / SRT Red Top Notice Just as document control is applied to the Subway / SRT Rule Book, i.e., a sign-off to indicate receipt and understanding of the information presented Sequentially number and date the Red Top Notice [NOTE: Individuals have stated that such is the expected form; however, there being no descriptive process defined, such errors are accepted.]
-Specify that a Red Top Notice cancelling each of the preceding Red Top Notices when all the information contained in the Red Top Notices has been included in the next printed revision of the Subway / SRT Rule Book Red Top notices for changes to the SRB is being scrapped.
+Specify that a Red Top Notice and under the Red Top Notice Issue a comprehensive Red Top Notice cancelling each of the preceding Red Top Notices when all the information provide and removed from the next printed revision of the Subway / SRT Rule Book Red Top notices for changes to the SRB is being scrapped.
 BLUE TOP NOTICES are being introdued in July 2015 which will only provide additionas, deletions, clarifications etc to the SRB and will only be issued to TTC employees and Contractors trained and in possession of an SRB.
-M. Palmer, DCOO
+31/07/2015 M. Palmer, DCOO